huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_snat_rule.md

 ## Import

-Snat can be imported using the following format:
+SNAT rules can be imported using the following format:

 ```
 $ terraform import huaweicloud_nat_snat_rule.snat_1 9e0713cb-0a2f-484e-8c7d-daecbb61dbe4